Happening: Difference from plays

 Happenings emphasize the organic connection between art and its environment.
 Kaprow supports that "happenings invite us to cast aside for a moment these proper manners and partake wholly in the real nature of the art and life.
 It is a rough and sudden act, where one often feels "dirty", and dirt, we might begin to realize, is also organic and fertile, and everything including the visitors can grow a little into such circumstances."

-Happenings have no plot or philosophy, but rather is materialized in an improvisatory fashion.
+Happenings have no plot or philosophy, but rather are materialized in an improvisatory fashion.
 There is no direction thus the outcome is unpredictable.
 "It is generated in action by a headful of ideas...and it frequently has words but they may or may not make literal sense.
 If they do, their meaning is not representational of what the whole element conveys.
 Hence they carry a brief, detached quality.
 If they do not make sense, then they are acknowledgement of the sound of the word rather than the meaning conveyed by it."

 Due to the convention's nature, there is no such term as "failure" which can be applied.
 "For when something goes "wrong", something far more "right", more revelatory may emerge.
 This sort of sudden near-miracle presently is made more likely by chance procedures."
 As a conclusion, a happening is fresh while it lasts and cannot be reproduced.

 Regarding happenings, Red Grooms has remarked, "I had the sense that I knew it was something.
 I knew it was something because I didn't know what it was.
 I think that's when you're at your best point.
 When you're really doing something, you're doing it all out, but you don't know what it is."

 The lack of plot as well as the expected audience participation can be likened to Augusto Boal's Theater of the Oppressed, which also claims that "spectator is a bad word".
 Boal expected audience members to participate in the theater of the oppressed by becoming the actors.
 His goal was to allow the downtrodden to act out the forces oppressing them in order to mobilize the people into political action.
 Both Kaprow and Boal are reinventing theater to try to make plays more interactive and to abolish the traditional narrative form to make theater something more free-form and organic.

+The combine performance mixes the four-dimensional elements of performance with the three-dimensional elements of happening; much us is the case with performance "living" sculptures.